energyeconomist/LNG_Price_Dynamics/README.md

 # What Drives LNG Spot Prices?

 Welcome to my GitHub portfolio, where I showcase the job market paper of my dissertation, "What Drives LNG Spot Prices?"
-This project represents my efforts to replicate the findings from my dissertation using Python.
 In my dissertation, I analyzed the dynamics and volatility of LNG spot prices in Asian and European markets.
 While working on my dissertation, I utilized Eviews, a prominent econometric and forecasting software.
 Here, I reproduce my research findings using Python.

 ![lngvessel](https://github.com/energyeconomist/LNG_price_dynamics/assets/11807759/dedc236a-9868-406d-a36e-600765d866ed)